w3f/staking-rewards-collector/README.md

 ### List

 A list with objects for every day in your specified range.
 In the price of numbers (e.g. "amountPlanks") multiple staking rewards are added.
 In the case of strings, those are concanated.

+### CSV
+The script also generates an output.csv file in which most useful information are summed up.
+The .csv file contains only days where staking rewards occured and leaves out some bulky information about extrinsic hashes and block numbers etc.